bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 We can do this and we can console log that out.
-I can save that and go over it and run it over here in my browser and you\'ll see that that variable gets sent out to the console log as described there, which is fine.
+I can save that and go over it and run it over here in my browser and you&apos;ll see that that variable gets sent out to the console log as described there, which is fine.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->